AlexanderTheBored/Backend-Test/UPDATES_AND_FEATURES.md

 Status:
 --------
-Open – Navigation behavior to be updated in the reader template and script
+Closed – implemented in the reader template.
+“Previous” now redirects home on the first page; “Next” is visually disabled on the last page.

 FEATURE: Add pagination to index view (limit 25 manga per page)
 ---------------------------------------------------------------